gurditsingh/hydeout/_posts/2021-06-13-Delta-Lake-Part4.md

 ## Problem
 Nowadays the schema of the data is constantly evolving and changing because of business needs.
-To cater all the business requirements and problems the system should constantly evolving the schema and validate the schema.
-We need some system which validate and evolve the schema because the data is changing very frequently.
+To cater all the business requirements and problems the system should constantly evolve and validate the schema.
+We need a system which validate and evolve the schema because the data is changing very frequently.

 ## Solution
 Delta Lake provide a good way to handle the schema changes.
 Delta lake on spark store the data on DataFrames and every DataFrame in Spark contains a schema.
 Delta Lake handle the schema related changes out of the box and provide features like **Schema Enforcement** and **Scheme Evolution**.